 Royale Réserve NV defines the Philipponnat house style, made from 65% Pinot Noir, 30% Chardonnay and 5% Pinot Meunier.
 Using only the first press juice, and a proportion ferments in wood.
-There is a partial secondary, (malolactic) fermentation.
+In addition, tIn addition, there is a partial secondary (malolactic) fermentation.

 Although this wine is non-vintage, there are 25 different base wines in the blend.
 Also, there is a high proportion (25-40%) of older reserve wine, from a “solera” of older oak casks, which is unusual in Champagne but has a long history.

-All NV Champagne must spend a legal minimum of 15 months on the lees before release, but this wine gets 36 months, for more aroma and flavour development.
-At disgorging, a moderate dosage of 8 g/l of sugar is added, which keeps the dry Brut style.
+All NV Champagne must spend a legal minimum of 15 months on the lees before release, but this wine gets 36 months for more aroma and flavour development.
+Add a moderate balancing dosage of 8 g/l of sugar at disgorging for a dry Brut style.
 For those like a bone-dry and more “naked” style, Philipponnat also offers a Non-Dosé extra-brut version, which shows off an underlying chalky minerality.

-All this care produces an architecturally structured wine of full body and rounded flavour.
+All this care produces an architecturally structured wine with a rounded flavour.

 In the glass, it’s limpid and golden.
 There’s also a persistent mousse and lively bubble streams.
 On the nose, there are aromas of citrus and red fruits and notes of yeasty, fresh bread and biscuit with a fleeting hint of honey, which makes it well worth pausing to enjoy before taking that first sip.

 The palate is smooth yet bold; those biscuit and bread notes appear again, underpinning red fruit, apple and a hint of lime before giving way to a long finish dominated by grilled notes.